- 1 INTRODUCTION OF THE GREEN REVOLUTION

 INTRODUCTION OF THE GREEN REVOLUTION

 The green revolution was a period when the productivity of global agriculture increased drastically as a result of new advances.
 During this period, new chemical fertilizers and pesticides were created.
 The chemical fertilizer made it possible to supply crops with extra nutrients and therefore, increase yield.
 The newly developed pesticides controlled weeds, deterred or kill insects, and prevented disease which also resulted in higher productivity.
+It is an important part of EVS subject to have a project on green revolution with a project report on green revolution for class 11 and 12.

 HISTORY AND DEVELOPMENT OF THE GREEN REVOLUTION